-To choose which financial status values trigger a cancellation choose your desired one or more entries in the dropdown under Cancel rewards when....
+To choose which financial status values trigger a cancellation select your desired status in the dropdown under Cancel rewards when....
 While the default (and recommended) setting is to cancel rewards on Refunded orders, you can choose to change or add more values to this list.

 Partial points refunds

 If an order's status is Partially Refunded in Shopify: